How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Building an integrated, omnichannel experience

-Customers expect the same level of service, regardless of the platform.
-In fact, research shows that integrated strategies are the most effective!
-Whether they are using the app, website or visiting the branch, users want their experience to be fluent and personal.
+Customers expect the same level of service regardless of the platform.
+Research from global industry reports confirms that integrated, digital-first strategies are the most effective at retaining high-value clients.
+Whether they are using a smartwatch app, a web portal, or visiting a physical "experience center," users want their journey to be fluent, personal, and data-consistent across all touchpoints.

 Maintaining trust with customers